hyprwm/hyprland-wiki/content/configuring/core/binds/_index.md

 ## Multiple binds to one key

 > [!WARNING]
-> The keybinds will be executed top to bottom, in the order they were written in.
+> The keybinds will be executed top to bottom, in the order they were written.

 You can trigger multiple actions with the same keybind by using a Lua lambda function, which can then execute multiple dispatcher: